fracassetti-stf/DSSSDTest/README.md

  ## Note: Folder Content and Credits still in progress
- I am updating this section.
-In particular, if further credits are needed, please contact me.
+ I am updating these sections.
+In particular, if further credits are needed please contact me.
  `README.md` of the specific folder mentioned above have still to be produced.